vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

     services.register(SilentBoot)
 ```

+We have to recompile the python source file in a `pyc` file and replace the original one.

 ### Recompile the squashfs rootfs image

-Now we have to recompile the python source file in a `pyc` file and replace the original one.
-We can then re-build the squashfs image:
+After patching the application, we can re-build the squashfs image:

 ```
 mksquashfs squashfs-root/ rootfsimage -b 262144 -comp xz -no-xattrs